abinit/abinit/doc/tutorial/eph4mob.md

 Let's discuss the meaning of the e-ph variables in more details.

-[[optdriver]] 7 is required to activate the e-ph driver while [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the Fan-Migdal self-energy, which directly gives the electron lifetimes, see [[cite:Brunin2020]].
+[[optdriver]] 7 is required to activate the e-ph driver while [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes, see [[cite:Brunin2020]].

 The dense $\kk$-mesh is specified by [[ngkpt]] = 24 24 24.
 It should be the same mesh as the one used for the dense WFK computation.
 [[occopt]] 3 is required to correctly compute the location of the Fermi level, using the Fermi-Dirac occupation function.
-The initial grid used for the phonon (used in the DFPT computation) was a 4x4x4.
+The initial grid used for the phonons (used in the DFPT computation) was a 4x4x4.
 These are the values that we need to specify for [[ddb_ngqpt]].
 The dense $\qq$-mesh onto which the scattering potentials are interpolated and the e-ph matrix elements are computed is given by [[eph_ngqpt_fine]].